 Today begins at Kissamos Archaeological Museum, housed in a Venetian building called the Dioikitirio, which displays artefacts from the Neolithic period to Late Antiquity.
 Highlights include stunning mosaics from the Roman period, as well as a Hellenistic tomb.
 We continue to the ancient city of Polyrhenia; whose acropolis looking out over the Cretan sea is dominated by an imposing Byzantine fortification.
 We end the day at the Helllenistic town of Phalasarna where see impressive remains of fortifications built to protect the harbour, including 5 towers and a curtain wall (B)

 Leaving Chania, we visit Aptera, whose stunning and strategic positioning ensured it was powerful from the Minoan to the Hellenistic periods.
 Here we see remains of a 12th century monastery dedicated to St john Theologos, as well as remains of a Classical temple and an impressive Roman cistern.
-We continue to Heraklion, stopping en route to explore the excellent new Museum of Eleutherna in Rethymnon which displays finds from Eletherna, including an archaic statue, the Lady of Eletherna, reminiscent of the statue of Demeter known as the Lady of Auxerre in the Louvre, and grave goods from the Bronze Age (B)
+We continue to Heraklion, stopping en route to explore the excellent new Museum of Eleutherna in Rethymnon which displays finds from Eletherna, including an archaic statue, the Lady of Eletherna, reminiscent of the statue of Demeter known as the Lady of Auxerre in the Louvre, and grave goods from the Bronze Age.
+We transfer to the perfectly located Capsis Astoria hotel for five nights with breakfast daily (B)

 We visit the Bronze Age palace site of Knossos, one of the pivotal sites of Bronze Age Greece.
 Excavations here have been overseen by the British School at Athens and the Greek authorities for many years.
 We continue to the Minoan house at Vathypetro with elaborate shrine and a well[1]preserved wine press.
-We return to Heraklion and the Heraklion Museum, with its exquisite jewellery and brightly-coloured wallpaintings.
-Dinner in a traditional taverna (B,D)
+We return to Heraklion and the Heraklion Museum, with its exquisite jewellery and brightly-coloured wallpaintings (B)

 We enjoy a morning at the important Graeco-Roman site of Gortyn.
 The site is best-known for its collection of 5th century stone blocks, inscribed with the law codes of classical Greece, which provide fascinating insights into property division, adoption, slavery and adultery.
 We return to the Minoan era at the elegant ‘palace’ at Phaistos, which dominates the fertile plain of the Mesara.
 Famous finds include the terracotta ‘Phaistos Disc’, stamped with a series of pictographic symbols; and thousands of documents, some inscribed with the earliest known occurrence of the (still undeciphered) writing of the Minoans – Linear A script.
 We continue to Ayia Triadha, a grand but ruinous Bronze Age villa.
 Lavish finds include a cache of copper ingots, bronze figurines and three elaborately-carved stone vessels (B)

 We visit the well-preserved Minoan town of Gournia on the northern coast.
 The remains are clustered around the sides of a hill which is crowned by a ‘palace’.
 The majority of the houses are on the east slope, built up against each other along paved and stepped streets.
-We enjoy lunch in a seaside taverna before travelling by fishing boat to the tiny island of Mochlos, once a peninsula, on which stood an important Minoan town.
+Lunch option in a seaside taverna before travelling by fishing boat to the tiny island of Mochlos, once a peninsula, on which stood an important Minoan town.
 We walk up to the ruins at beautifully situated ruins of Chamaizi, most famous for a Middle Minoan building located on the summit of the hill.
-(B,L)
+(B)

 Today we visit the Palace of Malia, one of the largest Minoan sites, which includes a Late Minoan palace which has a large central courtyard and impressive monumental facades.
 We continue to the the nearby site of Sissi which has been excavated for the last ten years, revealing settlements from the Early and Middle Minoan periods, including graves which rich finds.
-The afternoon is free for you to relax in Elounda, where you might to relax or take a boat trip to the evocative island of Spinalonga, site of a former leper colon.
-Tonight we enjoy a farewell dinner in a traditional taverna (B,D)
+The afternoon is free for you to relax in Elounda, where you might to relax or take a boat trip to the evocative island of Spinalonga, site of a former leper colony (B)

-After aleisurely morning with time to enjoy some last minute shopping or perhaps simply stroll through the old quarter of the city and enjoy a final Greek coffee, we transfer to Heraklion International airport for our flight home (B)
+After a leisurely morning with time to enjoy some last minute shopping or perhaps simply stroll through the old quarter of the city and enjoy a final Greek coffee before your transfer to Heraklion International airport for your flight home (B)

-Price £1695.00 per person based on sharing a twin room
+Price £1995.00 per person based on sharing a twin/double room

 Price includes –